-A. For the term of this Contract, the parties agree that the State may increase parking rates in existing owned, wholly leased or administered lots, in urban congested areas, no more than twenty dollars (\$20) per month above the current rate, charged to employees in specific locations where the employees park.
+- A. For the term of this Contract, the parties agree that the State may increase parking rates in existing owned, wholly leased or administered lots, in urban congested areas, no more than twenty dollars (\$20) per month above the current rate, charged to employees in specific locations where the employees park.
 Congested urban areas are areas such as Sacramento, San Francisco Bay, Fresno, Los Angeles, San Bernardino, Riverside, and San Diego areas.
 Every effort shall be made to provide employees sixty (60) days but no less than thirty (30) days' notice of a parking rate increase.
 The State shall not increase rates for existing owned or administered parking lots where employees do not currently pay parking fees.
-Rates at new lots owned, wholly leased or administered by the State will be set at a level comparable to rates charged for similar lots in the area of the new lot, e.g., rates for open lots shall be compared to rates for open lots, rates for covered parking shall be compared to rates for covered parking.
-This Article does not apply to parking spaces leased in parking lots owned or administered by private vendors.

-B. The State shall continue a system for employees where parking fees may be paid with pre-tax dollars.
+Rates at new lots owned, wholly leased or administered by the State will be set at a level comparable to rates charged for similar lots in the area of the new lot, e.g., rates for open lots shall be compared to rates for open lots, rates for covered parking shall be compared to rates for open lots, rates for covered parking lots owned or administered by private vendors. - B. The State shall continue a system for employees where parking fees may be paid with pre-tax dollars.